dhansel/Altair8800-IOBus/08-timekeeping/README.md

 of the DS1302 datasheet for details.

 ### Example code

+**Important:** After building the card or taking out the battery, the clock chip will be in an inactive state and will return a nonsensical and un-changing time.
+You must set the time first (see below) which will get the clock running.

 The following BASIC code will repeatedly read and print the current time: